splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 =========================

-For optimal experience, to simulate user activity synthetics browser tests use a stable version of Google Chrome: ``116.0.5845.96-1``.
+For optimal experience, synthetics browser tests use a stable version of Google Chrome: ``116.0.5845.96-1`` to simulate user activity.

 Follow these steps to set up a Browser test: